Music Intent Statement

 At Durham Lane Primary School, it is our aim that we make the subject of Music an enjoyable experience for all pupils.
 We encourage children to participate in a range of musical experiences to develop their self-esteem, confidence and musical appreciation.
 Musical skills are appreciated and acknowledged across all year groups, whether that be singing, composition or playing an instrument.
 Throughout lessons, children learn and enhance the skills of composition, listening and appraisal, performing and understanding within the subject.
 These skills allow children to gain a wide understanding of what the music curriculum entails whilst also developing an appreciation for various genres, composers and musical styles.

-The music curriculum ensures children sing, listen, play, perform and evaluate.
-This is embedded in the classroom activities as well as singing during assemblies, various concerts and performances and the learning of instruments.
+Our music curriculum ensures children sing, listen, play, perform and evaluate.
+This is embedded in the classroom activities as well as during assemblies, performances and the learning of instruments.

-Through the musical program Charanga, teachers are able to produce inclusive lessons for all children to access the music curriculum in a fun and engaging way, further promoting a love of learning.
-Teachers deliver music following the Charanga scheme, designed specifically for the teaching of music in primary schools.
+In KS1 and KS2 we have a specialist music teacher from the local secondary school, who teaches a range of skills and knowledge, delivering lessons in a fun and motivating way.
+Each class works with the specialist teacher for three half terms throughout the year.
+Alongside this, music is taught using the musical program Charanga whereby teachers are able to produce inclusive lessons for all children to access the music curriculum in a fun and engaging way, further promoting a love of learning.
 Charanga lessons are planned in sequences to provide children with the opportunities to review, remember, deepen and apply their understanding.
 Each of the units of work follow a progression of skills from Reception to Year 6.
 (See our music curriculum for further information).

-In the classroom, children learn how to a variety of percussion instruments including glockenspiels.
-Playing various instruments enables children to use a range of methods to create notes, as well as how to read basic music notation.
-They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
+In the classroom, children learn how to a play a variety of percussion instruments including glockenspiels.
+Playing various instruments enables children to use a range of methods to create notes and they also learn how to how read basic music notation.
+The children learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

-Evidence of work across school is frequently shared on our school website/social media with parents and stakeholders.
+- Images and videos of the children’s practical learning which is frequently shared on our school website/social media with parents and stakeholders;

 Please see below our school Music Curriculum Planning.